dtonhofer/prolog_notes/simple_db_op.md

 ````

 Test it.
 There is no ready-to-use unit testing framework for MariaDB, so we "test by hand" and write a
 procedure, the out of which we check manually.
-Variadic arguments don't exist
+Variadic arguments don't exist, vector data types don't exist.
-(although once could pass a column maybe?).
-Let's accept up to 4 movies as input.
+Let's accept up to 4 movies as input and check the result manually.

 ````
 DELIMITER $$